'Fully Erased': With Harris' Rise, There Are No Black Women In The Senate

 It was an emotional conversation, in which Watson said she struggled to hold back tears.

-"It cut pretty deep knowing that we were going to be fully erased from the Senate," Watson, of the progressive group Courage California, said.
+"It cut pretty deep knowing that we were going to be fully erased from the Senate," said Watson, of the progressive group Courage California.

 While the Democratic Party is in control of the White House and both chambers of Congress, there is also a new fight playing out over representation.
 There are now no Black women in the Senate after an election cycle with key victories powered by Black women.
 It has turned a moment of triumph for many Black women thrilled to see Harris make a historic ascent to the vice presidency into something more bittersweet.